Skip to main content

 In this case, since HR software is a very broad category, determining the core functions was a little trickier than usual!
 However, I also intentionally included a broad set of tools in this list.
 As a result, each software system in this list is a top choice within its area of expertise and has something unique to offer.

-Additional Standout Features (25% of final score): To help differentiate one HR software from another, I also keep a keen eye out for any unique features, including:
+Additional Standout Features (25% of total score): To help differentiate one HR system from another, I also keep a keen eye out for any unique features, including:

 • Advanced analytics and reporting capabilities that offer deeper insights into HR metrics